-The Rocco Antenucci Memorial Adult Residential Center (RAMAR) is a 28-bed facility.
-This is a 90-120 day program for men and women who need intensive counseling and around the clock monitoring.
-Patients receive individual, family and group counseling, medical services, transportation and other therapeutic activities.
+The Rocco Antenucci Memorial Adult Residential Center (RAMAR) is a 14-bed facility.
+This is a 90-120 day program for men who require intensive counseling and around the clock monitoring.
+Patients receive individual and group counseling, medical services, transportation and other therapeutic activities.
 RAMAR is different than many other substance use disorder treatment centers because all forms of MAT can be maintained, including methadone, buprenorphine and Vivitrol.
 In addition to medication-assisted treatment, patients develop self-management and recovery skills for the future.

 The average stay of a woman in this program is 90 days.
 From here, the goal is to graduate into less restrictive programming or aftercare.
 Patients are encouraged to continue attending 12-step meetings or self-help groups, as well as building a strong sober support community.